kazk/docs.codewars.com/docs/_infos/popups/after-first-kata.md

 ### Discourse

-If you have something to say about the kata you just took, you can head over to the discource section to chat about it.
+If you have something to say about the kata you just took, you can head over to the discourse section to chat about it.

+{% comment %}

+- fixed typo "discource"

+{% endcomment %}